colinaut/action-table/README.md

 *  `dist/index.js` the main file installs action-table.js and action-table-filters.js.
 You can also install the components separately:
    *  `dist/action-table.js` automatic sort headers and public accessible filtering functions
    *  `dist/action-table-filters.js` includes action-table-filters wrapper which adds event listeners for form elements;  also includes the action-table-filter-menu and action-table-filter-switch components.
+   *  `dist/action-table-pagination.js` includes action-table-pagination for displaying pagination buttons and action-table-pagination-options for a menu to allow users to adjust the number of rows displayed per page.
 *  `dist/action-table-switch.js` optional action-table-switch element.
 Not installed by default index.js.
 *  `dist/action-table.css` optional but recommended stylesheet.
 You can override the styles or ignore build your own.